apatpoon/admission-registry/README.md

 # admission-registry
-adding sidecar containers & volumes in a labeled namespace
+adding sidecar containers & volumes in a labeled namespace by admission Controller mutating
 ### 1. Using cert-generated.sh to generated certs for application
 ```shell
 # should have a look at this script, modify the param you need